sibnerian/selectem/README.md

 };
 ```

 This basically boils down to calling the `selectem` function using `(state, ownProps)` as arguments.
-I'm not sure if this is actually nicer than just typing it out, but works!
+I'm not sure if this is actually nicer than just typing it out, but it works!

 ## License